aws-samples/aws-greengrass-private-network/README.md

 ## Instructions

-You can install this solution into your environment by first cloning this Git repository, then cd into `greengrass-private-network` directory.
+You can install this solution into your environment by first cloning this Git repository, then cd into `aws-greengrass-private-network` directory.
 Next create a Python3 virtual environment and activate it.

 ```